 Popular restaurant chains Wingstop Inc., Cheesecake Factory, and Shake Shack reported strong sales for the fourth quarter this week, shaking off fears of a weakening economy.
 The restaurants’ shares, however, traded mixed, with Wingstop and Shake Shack heading south while Shake Shack traded north.

-President and Chief Executive Officer Michael Skipworth praised the company’s sales record and new store openings.
+President and CEO Michael Skipworth praised the company’s sales record and new store openings.

-In addition, Skipworth expressed optimism about 2025 and remains confident that the restaurant chain is on track to become a Top 10 Global Restaurant Brand.
+In addition, Skipworth expressed optimism about 2025 and said he remains confident that the restaurant chain is on track to become a top 10 global restaurant brand.

-David Overton, chairman and chief executive officer, saw the rise in same-store sales as a vote of confidence in the brand.
+David Overton, chairman and CEO, said he saw the rise in same-store sales as a vote of confidence in the brand.

 “Consumer demand for the distinct, high-quality dining experiences we provide our guests across our experiential concepts reinforces our confidence in the long-term growth potential of our portfolio.”

-The rise in the sales of the three restaurant chains in the fourth quarter confirms that U.S. consumers continued to spend on discretionary areas like dining out.
-It’s shaking off signs of weakening spending following a lackluster consumer confidence report from the University of Michigan a couple of weeks ago, a weak retail sales report last Friday, and soft sales guidance from Walmart on Thursday morning.
+The rise in the sales of the three restaurant chains in the fourth quarter confirmed that U.S. consumers continued to spend on discretionary areas such as dining out.
+It is shaking off signs of weakening spending following a recent lackluster consumer confidence report from the University of Michigan, a weak retail sales report on Feb.
+14, and soft sales guidance from Walmart on the morning of Feb.
+20.

 Wall Street had a mixed reaction to the three financial reports.
 Shares of Wingstop dropped sharply as traders and investors expected more from the high-flying chain.
 Shares of Cheesecake Factory dropped slightly, while shares of Shake Shack rallied.